It’s not just about staying hydrated. Here are the top reasons you should drink more water on a daily basis!

 When there is little fluid in our body, the hypothalamus will detect dehydration and release certain hormones to control the kidneys from releasing more water.
 This means you urinate less, which signals your brain to crave more water so your hydration levels return to normal.

-Additionally, diuretics like coffee tend to increase blood flow to the kidneys, which forces you to lose more water.
+Additionally, diuretics like coffee tend to increase blood flow to the kidneys, which forces you to lose more water. [tweet_quote]For every cup of coffee you enjoy, try drinking two cups of water to prevent dehydration.[/tweet_quote]

 If you don’t tune into your body’s signals for more water, you can end up with chronic dehydration and potential health issues, as noted above.